Japan Summer Trip. Day 5: Takamatsu

 The Olive Line safely cruises us to Tonosho

-One thing that is lack on this island is the public transportation.
-I guessed that local mostly rely on their private transportation, hence it's quite troublesome if you want to explore the island by bus.
-We don't have any choices other than to rely on the taxi, though its quite expensive.
-Our first stop in Shodoshima Island is the Monkey Park.
+One thing that is lacking on this island is the public transportation.
+I guessed that locals mostly rely on their private transportation; hence, it's quite troublesome if you want to explore the island by bus.
+We don't have any choices other than to rely on the taxi, though it's quite expensive.
+Our first stop on Shodoshima Island is the Monkey Park.

 Beware of monkeys!